cnuernber/ham-fisted/README.md

    cache - it appears that Clojure's base implementation is very good or at least good enough I can't haven't come up with one better.
 Potentially the decision to use chunking is the best optimization available here.

+## Contributing

+The best way to contribute is to fund me through github sponsors linked to the right or to engage [TechAscent](https://techascent.com) - we are always looking for new interesting projects and partners.

+Aside from that as mentioned earlier my hope is this library becomes a platform that enables experimentation with various functional primitives and overall optimized ways of doing the type of programming that the Clojure community enjoys.
+Don't hesitate to file issues and PR's - I have a long history of being extremly happy to accept both.

+If you want to work on the library you need to enable the `:dev` alias.

 ## Benchmarks